 Our city on Naboo was short-lived.
-The Force Crystal Hunters Cave (located at -6221, 7396) was released in a patch on the planet of Dantooine, many kilometers away from the nearest shuttleport.
+The Force Crystal Hunters Cave (located at -6221, 7396) was released in a patch on the planet of Dantooine, several kilometers away from the nearest shuttleport.
 Player cities were just given full features around that time on November 13th, 2003.
 Cities could advance in rank every week, or be demoted if they have lost members.
 There were different specializations (such as Cloning Lab) which can be chosen if the city has a minimum rank of 3 .

 Our guilds created a common forum to discuss the new opportunity on Dantooine, which was a relatively hostile planet to build a city in.
 The monsters and NPCs were dangerous for even masters of elite professions.
 However, we noted the planet’s flat landscape (which made placing deeds easier) sharply demarcated by deep ridges, which could give a defensive advantage for our city.
-There were also very few settlements, unlike the beginner planets like Corellia, which were nearly capped for number of player cities allowed, if not already.
+There were also very few settlements, unlike the beginner planets like Corellia, which were nearly capped for number of player cities allowed.

-Total Cities Allowed
+Total Cities Allowed (pre-CU)

 - Corellia, Naboo, Tatooine – 20 (15 and 10 at rank 3 and 4 respectively)

 - Dantooine, Lok, Rori, Talus – 50 (30 and 20 at rank 3 and 4 respectively)

 - Cloning Lab – Reduces the cost of removing Cloning Sickness by 50% (8,000 cr)

 - DNA Laboratory – 3 hour reduction per cycle (20,000 cr)

 - Encore Performance – Storyteller items last an extra 12 hours (20,000 cr)